Kotla, Bagh: Pir Kanthi

 Pīr Kanthi is a peak and is located in near Kotla village.
-The elevation above sea level is 3321 metres.
+The elevation above sea level is 3321 meters.

 Ganga Choti

 Ganga Peak, more commonly known as Ganga Choti among locals, is located in the Bagh district of Azad Kashmir.
 It is also visible from Bagh city and is often called "the Crown of Bagh".
-Ganga Choti is approachable from Sudhan Gali and Kotla, Dist Bagh, it is four hours trek and it is strenuous trek since you have to gain height at every step as there is very scant flat ground on this trek.
+Ganga Choti is approachable from Sudhan Gali and Kotla, Dist Bagh, it is the four-hour trek and it is a strenuous trek since you have to gain height at every step as there is very scant flat ground on this trek.
 Ganga Choti is a peak village Bani Minhasan and Kotla in Bagh District, Azad Kashmir, Pakistan.
 It is 9989 ft high.
 It is an attraction for tourists in that area.
 It is situated in the Pir Panjal Range.

 The hike for Ganga peak starts from the town of Sudhan Gali and Kotla which is at a height of 2200 meters above sea level.
 From there, the peak can be reached through a 3–4 hours easy hike.
 People in Chanari climb Ganga from that side.

 The hike to Ganga offers views of the valley and meadows.
 From the peak, there is a 360-degree panoramic view of the whole area.
 The nearest peak higher from Ganga Peak is called Pir Kanthi, which is at an aerial distance of about 10 km from it.